lammps/lammps/doc/src/Howto_lammps_gui.rst

 Context Specific Word Completion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, LAMMPS-GUI will display a small pop-up frame with possible choices for LAMMPS input script commands or styles after 2 characters of a word have been typed.
+By default, LAMMPS-GUI displays a small pop-up frame with possible choices for LAMMPS input script commands or styles after 2 characters of a word have been typed.